cblearn/cblearn/README.md

 ## License

-This library is free to use under the [LGPL-2.1 License](https://github.com/dekuenstle/ordcomp/blob/master/LICENSE) conditions.
+This library is free to use under the [MIT License](https://github.com/dekuenstle/ordcomp/blob/master/LICENSE) conditions.